5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Fetching_OCLP_Kexts.md

     ```
 5. Save the file
 6. Restart OCAT
+7. Open your config.plisst
-7. Check for kext updates
+8. Check for kext updates
-8. All the kexts from the OCLP repo that had a grey indicator should now be green.
+9. Kexts from the OCLP repo that had a grey indicator should now be green.
-9. Update kexts
+10. Update kexts

 ## Notes
-- If you need more/different kexts for the OCLP repo just add a new line with the name of the kext separated by `|` followed by OCLP repo URL.
+This list is incomplete.
+So, if you need additional kexts for the OCLP repo, just add a new line to `KextUrl.txt`, enter the name of the kext followd by `|` and the URL of the OCLP repo.